 - Location: Mt Tamalpais, California 94941

-East Mt Tam is located about 45 minutes North of San Francisco.
+East Mt Tam is located about 45 minutes north of San Francisco.
 You can just put it into Google Maps, and it will take you right to it.
-The roads getting there are windy and slow going though so be sure to take your time.
-The top has about two dozen spots to park at, and I haven’t been when it is full.
+The roads getting there are windy and slow going, so be sure to take your time.
+The top has about two dozen spots to park at, and I haven’t been when it was full.

 On the way up, there is a turn off right when you crest the hill.
 I recommend you take this and cross the street to walk the path next to the road.
 It is absolutely stunning, and I was blown away by how pretty everything was.

 After this, head on up to the parking lot for East Mt Tam.
 West Mt Tam is the one with the observatory on it, which you will pass to get to East Mt Tam.
-After parking, be sure to pay your $8, exact change is needed as you fill out the envelope yourself.
-If you go when the small visitors center is open, then you can check it out, but it was closed when I was there, so I set out on the Verna Dunshee Trail first.
+After parking, be sure to pay your $8.
+Exact change is needed as you fill out the envelope yourself.
+If you go when the small visitor center is open, then you can check it out, but it was closed when I was there, so I set out on the Verna Dunshee Trail first.

 Verna Dunshee Trail

-The trail goes past the remains of the old railroad which used to go all the way up the mountain.
-There are plaques here that talk about it, and if you are here on the weekend, you can go inside.
+The trail goes past the remains of the old railroad, which used to go all the way up the mountain.
+There are plaques that talk about it, and if you are here during the weekend, you can go inside.

-From here the trail starts heading around the mountain, with the first view being down towards the lake to your left.
+From there, the trail starts heading around the mountain, with the first view being down towards the lake to your left.

-Going further around you will get your first glimpse of the city of San Francisco off in the distance.
-I was stoked that the weather was beautiful as it was fun to be able to see the city.
+As you go further around, you will get your first glimpse of the city of San Francisco off in the distance.
+I was happy that the weather was beautiful as it was fun to be able to see the city in the distance.

-After cross over a small bridge, you will reach the overlook with its pipe fencing, and this is where I busted out my zoom lens and took a bunch of photos.
+After crossing over a small bridge, you will reach the overlook with its pipe fencing.
+This is where I used my zoom lens and took a bunch of photos.

-After soaking it all in you can continue along the mountain and get back to where you started on the trail.
-From here, start the .3 miles up to the fire lookout if you are feeling up to it.
+After soaking it all in, you can continue along the mountain and arrive back to where you started on the trail.
+From there, start the .3 miles up to the fire lookout if you are feeling up to it.

 Mount Tamalpais State Park is an excellent place to explore close to San Francisco.
-It is far enough away from the city to avoid the crowds, and it provides fantastic views and adventures to be had.
-Be sure to check it out if you are in the area.
+It is far enough away from the city to avoid the crowds, and it provides fantastic views and great short hikes.
+Be sure to check it out if you are in San Francisco and have a car.